All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 BPC-157 works best as part of a thorough approach to joint health.
 No single intervention addresses every factor.

 Physical therapy and movement.
-Controlled loading and mobility work are essential for joint recovery.
+Controlled loading and mobility work are important for joint recovery.
 BPC-157 may support the biological healing process, but your joints also need mechanical stimulus to rebuild strength and stability.
 Work with a physical therapist to develop an appropriate exercise program.

 Nutrition.
 Collagen synthesis requires adequate protein intake, vitamin C, and other micronutrients.
 A diet rich in whole foods supports the raw materials your body needs for tissue repair.
 Check out our guide on for nutrition strategies.

 Sleep and stress management.
 Growth hormone, which plays a major role in tissue repair, is released primarily during deep sleep.
-Chronic stress elevates cortisol, which can impair healing.
+Chronic stress improves cortisol, which can impair healing.
 Prioritize 7 to 9 hours of quality sleep and manage stress through whatever works for you.

 Weight management.
 Every pound of body weight translates to roughly 4 pounds of force on the knee joint during walking.
 For people with knee or hip pain, even modest weight loss can significantly reduce joint stress.
 If weight management is part of your health goals, FormBlends also offers that can be discussed with your provider.